Overactive Bladder - Overview

 Overactive Bladder Resources

-Last updated October 14, 2020.
+Last updated May 26, 2022.
 Given the evolving nature of medicine and science, this information might not be accurate and should not be construed as medical advice or diagnosis / treatment recommendations.
 Please consult a licensed medical provider if you have additional questions.
+Please call 911 immediately or go to the nearest emergency room if you believe you are experiencing a medical emergency.